geerlingguy/mac-dev-playbook/README.md

   2. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
   3. Clone this repository to your local drive.
   4. Run the command `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  5. Run `ansible-playbook main.yml -i inventory -u [username] -U [username] --ask-sudo-pass` from the same directory as this README file (substitute `[username]` for your macOS account username).
+  5. Run `ansible-playbook main.yml -i inventory -u [username] --ask-sudo-pass` from the same directory as this README file (substitute `[username]` for your macOS account username).
 Enter your account password when prompted.

+> Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
+Run `brew doctor` to see if this is the case.

 ## Included Applications / Configuration

 Applications (installed with Homebrew Cask):

   - Adium
-  - BetterTouchTool
-  - Google Chrome
+  - Docker
   - Dropbox
   - Firefox
+  - Google Chrome
   - Handbrake
   - Homebrew
-  - Karabiner
+  - <s>Karabiner</s> (Note: Currently using [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) for macOS Sierra)
   - LICEcap
   - MacVim
   - Menu Meters